-Okay, so we know you'll love Fido's crate, but will he?
-You'll love it because it makes his housebreaking easier, it keeps him from eating all your shoes when he's left alone and because it can give you a break from him when he's drivin' you nuts.
+Okay, so we know you'll love Fido's crate - but will he?
+You'll love it because it makes his housebreaking easier, it keeps him from eating all your shoes when he's left alone, and it can give you a break from him when he's drivin' you nuts.
 But what about Fido's feelings about his crate?
-We know you've heard from your friends, from the folks at the pet store and from us that dogs love their crates because of their natural denning instinct, but you may be about to discover that nobody told Fido about that!
-Some dogs are afraid of the crate, some find confinement frustrating and stressful and some just don't want to be left alone anytime, anyplace... including the crate.
+I know you've heard from your friends, from the folks at the pet store, and maybe even from ME that dogs love their crates because of their natural denning instinct, but you may be about to discover that nobody told Fido that!
+Some dogs are afraid of the crate, some find confinement frustrating and stressful, and some just don't want to be left alone anytime, anyplace... including the crate.
 If it seems that your dog didn't get the "denning instinct" memo, there's plenty you can do to make him feel better about being left in his crate.

 If you don't have a crate yet, read our "Choosing the Right Crate for Your Dog" article for information about the various options.
 Amazon.com offers free shipping on many of their dog crates.
 Click on this link and look for "Free Super Saver Shipping" to find the right crate for your puppy.

 Start Fido's housebreaking program on a weekend or at a time when you have a light schedule for a few days.
 This will allow you to introduce the crate gradually before needing to shut him in for any extended period of time.
 We want Fido to have a positive association with his crate, so don't just shove him in there and close the door to see what happens.

 If your dog isn't already familiar with the crate, you're likely to encounter one of two common problems.
 Fido may be afraid of the crate and think that it's too scary to approach or enter; or he may be willing to go into the crate, but then not like being closed inside and left alone.
 Both issues can be resolved using the steps below, but you'll need to work more slowly and carefully with a scared or nervous dog.